 c

-hPatients were counted only once for any given event, regardless of the number of times they actually experienced the event.
+gPatients were counted only once for any given event, regardless of the number of times they actually experienced the event.
 The event experienced by the patient with the worst toxicity grade was used.
-If a patient had missing toxicity for a specific AE, the patient was only counted in the total column for the AE.
+If a patient had missing toxicity grade for a specific AE, the patient was counted only in the total number for that AE.

 Literature Search